Lindsey Graham's Political Views

-Senior South Carolina Senator Lindsey Graham is one of the Republican Party's rising leaders and has been mentioned by some as a potential candidate to become the Republican Nominee for President in 2016.
-But what does Graham believe about U.S. foreign policy, the financial crisis, immigration policy, and health care reform?
-A past supporter of a comprehensive energy reform bill to address climate change, does Senator Graham still believe in global warming?
+Senator Lindsey Graham is one of the Republican Party's longest serving Senators and was mentioned as potential presidential candidate in the early 2010s.
+Now a diehard backer of President Donald Trump despite Graham's past support for immigration reform and a comprehensive energy reform bill to address climate change, Senator Graham's positions have changed over the years, making it difficult to understand what he truly stands for.
 This hub will attempt to take an unbiased look at Senator Graham's political views to determine where he stands on the important issues of the day.

 Graham's Political Views

 1. Immigration Reform: Senator graham supported the immigration reform bill co-sponsored by Senators John McCain and Ted Kennedy in 2006 as well as the comprehensive immigration reform bill of 2007, both which were not passed by the Senate as a whole.
 Generally Graham is viewed as a moderate on immigration issues, often disagreeing with members of his own party on the need for reform, once stating, "We are going to solve this problem.
 We're not going to run people down.
 We're not going to scapegoat people.
 We're going to tell the bigots to shut up, and we're going to get this right."
 Graham has also expressed his concern about the 14th Amendment's granting of citizenship to anyone born in the United States, saying "Birthright Citizenship I think is a mistake."